JGCRI/pygcam/docs/source/install.rst

   .. note::

-     Be sure to install Anaconda for **Python 2.7!** It does not yet run in Python 3.
+     Be sure to install Anaconda for **Python 2.7!** Pygcam does not yet run in Python 3.

 The most convenient way to install and manage a scientific Python environment is to use the free `Anaconda <https://www.continuum.io/downloads>`_ distribution.